appacademy/jump-start/part1/part1.md

 * `return` jumps all the way out of the function

+The code example below determines whether a number is a power of 2 (`2`, `4`, `8`, `16`, ... `2**n`).

+For all powers of two, we should be able to divide them in half over and over and eventually get 1.
+This function takes a number and keeps dividing it in half until it reaches one.
+If the function gets to an odd number before reaching one, it knows right away that it is not a power of two, so it uses an explicit return to stop the function and return false.
 ```ruby
 # This function takes an integer input and returns whether it's a power of two.
 def silly_power_of_two?(number)